We're here to help

 Insurance jargon makes your policy documents much more complicated than they need be

-Most insurers' documents and websites are littered with insurance jargon and legalese, leaving them (and their readers) mired in a muddle.
+Most insurers' policy wordings are littered with insurance jargon and legalese, leaving them (and their readers) mired in a muddle.

 This begs the question: why is the most important information made the least accessible?